 Cameron believes that advisers can still proceed however.

 “While there are no guarantees, my recommendation would be that advisers proceed on the basis of what the FSA has made clear, which is that deductions above the auto-enrolment minimums are OK, but that you only do so for services that have a tangible benefit for scheme members, and that you also make sure to document clearly what you have done.”

 In the interim the debate on consultancy charges remains live and corporate advisers need to seize the moment and make their voices heard says Thomsons Online Benefits chief executive Michael Whitfield.

-Whitfield, who was one of the first intermediaries to meet with DWP officials at the end of last year, says officials are in listening mode and want to hear ideas from the industry.
+Whitfield, who was one of the first intermediaries to meet with Department for Work and Pensions officials at the end of last year, says officials are in listening mode and want to hear constructive ideas from the industry.

 He urges advisers and providers to act quickly to communicate their best ideas on how consultancy charging could be made to work without seriously depleting auto-enrolment pots.

 Robert Reid, director of Syndaxi Financial Planning says advisers and providers need to come up with a workable solution that addresses the government’s concerns over reductions in eligible workers’ pots and not alienating low-earners.